-The first thing you’ll notice about the new statement is a big box in the top right-hand corner, where you can get a quick peek at your most important payment details.
-This box includes your loan number and the property address as well as crucial information such as the statement date, due date and amount due.
+The first thing you’ll notice about the statement is a big box in the top right-hand corner, where you can get a quick peek at your most important payment details.
+This box includes your loan number and the property address as well as crucial information such as the statement date, the due date and the amount due.

 A separate box underneath shows additional loan information, including the original loan amount and your interest rate, along with your principal balance.
 Knowing your original loan amount and current balance can help you see your advancement in paying off your mortgage.

 Knowing your loan information is one thing, but let’s not lose track of the reason we like knowing that information.
-We want to know how close we are to actually paying the loan off.
-And if you know where you’ve been, it can also help you to predict where your payment is going in the future.
+We want to know how close we are to paying the loan off.
+And if you know where you’ve been, it can also help you predict where your payment is going in the future.
 That’s where the payment history comes in.